MicrosoftDocs/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.agents.persistent-readme.md

                 CorrelationId = input.CorrelationId
             };

-            var jsonResponse = JsonSerializer.Serialize(response);
+            return JsonSerializer.Serialize(response);
-            queueClient.SendMessage(jsonResponse);
         }
     }
 }
 ```

-In this code we define function input and output class: `Arguments` and `Response` respectively.
+In this code we define function input and output classes: `Arguments` and `Response` respectively.
 These two data classes will be serialized in JSON.
-It is important that these both contain field `CorrelationId`, which is the same between input and output.
+It is important that the both contain field `CorrelationId`, which is the same between input and output. `Connection` contains the name of environment variable `AzureWebJobsStorage` on function app resource.
+This variable contains connection string to the storage account, with input and output queue.
+It can be found in the Settings>Environment variables section of the function app resource in Azure portal.

 In our example the function will be stored in the storage account, created with the AI hub.
 For that we need to allow key access to that storage.
 In Azure portal go to Storage account > Settings > Configuration and set "Allow storage account key access" to Enabled.
 If it is not done, the error will be displayed "The remote server returned an error: (403) Forbidden."
 To create the function resource that will host our function, install [azure-cli](https://pypi.org/project/azure-cli/) python package and run the next command: